Nishal3/airbnb-warehousing/README.md

 1. Get into the query editor by clicking "Query editor v2" on the left menu
 2. Create the database by clicking the "Create" which has a plus and click "Database"
-3. Paste this in as the name: "transformed_columbus_oh_listings_data", or name it yourself, be sure to remember the DB name though
+3. Paste this in as the name: "transformed_columbus_oh_listings_data", or name it yourself, be sure to remember the DB name and apply it where the given name is used!
 4. For "Users and groups", have the database user be "admin", then click "Create database"
 5. In the query editor, click the second dropdown, it should have "dev" on it, and select the database we just created
 6. Create the tables by pasting in the SQL Script from the `table_creation.sql` file, and click "Run"

+Now if you open up the folder "transformed_columbus_oh_listings_data/public/Tables/" you should see the newly created tables.
+Here's what it should look like:
+![ redshift_table_creation ]

-## ETL Using AWS Glue
+## ETL Using AWS Glue and Querying with Athena

 This marks the start of set-up and usage of AWS Glue to extract, transform, and load the data stored in the RDS instance.
+We will also use Athena to query the data from RDS and Redshift using the Glue data catalog.

 ## 4 Creating a Connector to the RDS Instance and Redshift Serverless